fastai/nbdev/README.md

 pip install -e nbdev
 ```

-nbdev is tested to work on Ubuntu, Macos and Windows, for the versions of operating system tagged with the `-latest` suffix in [these docs](https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners#supported-runners-and-hardware-resources).
+nbdev is tested to work on Ubuntu, Macos and Windows, for the versions tagged with the `-latest` suffix in [these docs](https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners#supported-runners-and-hardware-resources).

 _Note that `nbdev` must be installed into the same python environment that you use for both your Jupyter Server and your workspace._